Advocacy requires measured diligence. I think as a person of action and act as one of thought.

 U.S. District Court, D. Colo., 2019

 There’s nothing I enjoy more than being an advocate for others.
-It is my privilege to represent business clients in complex commercial litigation, particularly in matters involving fraud, breach of fiduciary duties, class actions, antitrust and unfair competition, false advertising, intellectual property, and utilities projects.
+It is my privilege to represent business clients in complex commercial litigation, particularly in matters involving class actions, fraud and fiduciary duties, antitrust, false advertising, intellectual property, and utilities.
 I have experience representing clients in the banking, manufacturing, insurance, technology, and energy sectors.
 I am currently involved in several high-profile cases involving Minnesotan and Canadian companies.

 My business education helps me quickly grasp clients’ challenges and interests, as well as informs my case strategy and advice.
 I have worked on both large and small cases, ranging in size from $150,000 to over $200 million.
 In every case, I apply my business education, collaborative leadership, legal knowledge, hard work, proactivity, and inventiveness to place my client in the best position to succeed.

 Prior to joining Winthrop & Weinstine, I clerked for The Honorable Joan N. Ericksen in the United States District Court for the District of Minnesota.
-There, I learned how to scrutinize legal arguments, write with precision and brevity, present arguments persuasively, and navigate the complicated federal court system.
+I learned how to scrutinize legal arguments, write with precision and brevity, present arguments persuasively, and navigate the complicated federal court system.
 I also developed an insider’s perspective to judicial decision-making that informs my advocacy today.
-I regularly utilize these skills in my day-to-day practice.
+I regularly utilize these skills to my clients’ benefit.

 I am active in the legal community.
-My involvements outside the firm enable me to give back, keep me abreast of new legal developments locally and nationally, and introduce me to judges and elected officials.
-I frequently write about burgeoning business and intellectual property law topics.
-And I teach legal research and writing to rising attorneys as an adjunct professor at the University of Minnesota Law School.
+My involvements outside the firm enable me to give back, keep me abreast of new legal developments, and introduce me to judges and elected officials.
+I am also an adjunct professor and teach legal research and writing to rising attorneys at the University of Minnesota Law School.

 My experience consists of cases involving intricate contracts, schemes to defraud, environmental review, class actions, patents and trademarks, monopolization, unfair methods of business competition, and fiduciary duties.
 I am adept at case strategy, depositions, written discovery, brief writing, oral argument, and trial motions and preparation.
 I am also highly skilled at expert analysis, and I enjoy diving into the data.
 My litigation style is collaborative, creative, and proactive, and I make communicating with clients a top priority.